jasoncoposky/libconveyor/README.md

 3.  **`readWorker` Thread (Read-Ahead):** Runs in the background, proactively fetching data from storage using `ops.pread()` into its read ring buffer.
 It anticipates future reads to minimize latency, also checking the **generation counter** to discard stale data after a concurrent `lseek`.
 4.  **`storage_operations_t`:** A set of function pointers (`pwrite`, `pread`, `lseek`) provided during `conveyor_create` that define how `libconveyor` interacts with the specific underlying storage backend.

+The **write ring buffer** and **read ring buffer** now dynamically adjust their sizes based on observed I/O patterns and demand, up to a configurable maximum.

 ## Features

 *   **Dual Ring Buffers:** Separate, configurable buffers for write-behind caching and read-ahead prefetching.
 The write buffer now uses a **linear ring buffer** for optimal performance, eliminating per-write heap allocations.
+*   **Adaptive Buffer Sizing:** Dynamically adjusts the size of the internal write and read buffers based on observed I/O patterns and demand.
+This feature automatically grows buffers when needed (e.g., large writes, sequential reads exhausting the read buffer) to optimize throughput, up to a user-defined `max_write_capacity` and `max_read_capacity`.
 *   **I/O Latency Hiding (Asynchronous Writes & Read-Ahead):** Asynchronous background threads perform actual storage operations, allowing application threads to proceed quickly.
 Writes are now zero-allocation on the hot path.
 *   **Optimized Read-After-Write Consistency (Snooping):** The `conveyor_read` function efficiently "snoops" the write buffer, directly patching newly written data into read requests before it hits disk, ensuring immediate consistency without flushing.
 *   **Robust Thread-Safety:**